GiangNguyen1207/screp/README.md

 📍 Track user location on map and navigate map to the current location

-👣 Record walking session with timer and step count sensor
+🚶 Record walking session with timer and step count sensor

+👣 See your route track on the map

 📈 View graph and summary of walking records